 Outside of the Region's urban areas, there is a growing urgency to conserve the large landscapes so treasured by locals and visitors alike.
 The Regional Office continually supports opportunities which lead and innovate in environmental conservation in the Southern Cone.
 These efforts include representatives from the public, private, non-profit and academic sectors, as well as students, to discuss outstanding opportunities for the conservation finance community that works to fund projects that protect land and biodiversity across the hemisphere.
 You can read more about these initiatives in the Conservation Innovation tab.

 The DRCLAS Regional Office is supporting Harvard faculty in pioneering practices in urbanism, landscape urbanism, and disaster recovery to contribute to environmental, economic, political, and social-behavioral impact.
 The Office has worked with interdisciplinary projects such as Recupera Chile, Landscape as Urbanism, and ELEMENTAL.
-Moving forward, the RO will be working to support the project Cities, hinterlands and extractive urbanization in Chile.

 In addition, several of the Regional Officie initiatives in Urbanism, Landscape, and City Resilience have been done in collaboration with the Cambridge-based Arts@DRCLAS Program.

 Click on the left menu bar to learn more about ongoing and past initiatives in Urbanism, Landscape, and City Resilience.

 DRCLAS also supports Harvard faculty research, teaching, and professional activities relating to Latin America through its faculty grants program.
 Click here to learn more about current and past affiliated faculty-led projects in the Southern Cone and Andean countries served by the DRCLAS Regional Office.